abdur-r10/pizzaApp/README.md

 # pizzaApp
-a pizza website using the MERN Stack (Mongodb, Express.js, ReactJS and Node.js)
+A pizza website using the MERN Stack (Mongodb, Express.js, ReactJS and Node.js)

 Some features of the website are user creating account,